dynaroars/symexe4dnn/README.md

 ## dependencies
 - z3-solver

-If you want to try the larger example, you will need the following packages
+If you want to try the ACASXU example, you will need the following packages
 - onnx
 - onnx2pytorch
 - torch